Skip to main content

 The https:// ensures that you are connecting to the official website and that any information you provide is encrypted and transmitted securely.

-Effective marginal tax rates are a natural and inevitable consequence of benefits that target low-income but not middle-income households.
-Program benefits that cover basic needs are designed to decline as earnings increase.
-High marginal tax rates––where most of additional earnings are offset by lost benefits––may be a work disincentive.
+Effective marginal tax rates refer to the portion of new earnings eroded by benefit reductions.
+This happens because means-tested program benefits that support families’ basic needs are designed to decline as earnings increase.
+High marginal tax rates––where most or all of additional earnings are offset by lost benefits––may both impact economic mobility and act as a work disincentive.

-This includes 2 briefs in which ASPE partnered with Insight Policy Research to conduct nine focus groups in 2019 with a convenience sample of working parents with at least one child under age 13.
+ASPE partnered with Insight Policy Research to conduct nine focus groups with a sample of working parents with at least one child under age 13.
+We sought to better understand parents’ perceptions of marginal tax rates and benefit reductions, and how these perceptions appear to influence labor force decisions.

 Brief #1.
 Marginal Tax Rates: A Quick Overview (2019)